Gonxis/mern-stack/README.md

 ### Picture upload 🏞️

+I have completed the picture upload functionality.
+I made it with Cloudinary as mentioned at the original project.

-I still have to do this functionality
+I still have to:

+- Apply some CSS styles in order to see all the images with the same size or at least smaller than they are now.